Process Automation Specialists

 Prioritize

-Select workflows with clear ROI and feasible integration scope.
+Select workflows with clear ROI, known owners, and feasible integration scope.

 Build

-Ship a minimum viable automation path that handles the majority of cases.
+Ship a minimum useful automation path that handles the majority of cases.

 Improve

-Expand coverage and reduce exception rates over time.
+Expand coverage and reduce exception rates using live performance data.

 Expected impact